What to expect from a HMRC tax investigation

 - Taking care that returns submitted are accurate

 - Provide information on any changes before it’s asked for

 - Keep comprehensive records to support claims where necessary

 If you have received notice that HMRC is intending to investigate your tax or VAT affairs, contact THP Chartered Accountants for assistance.
 We’ll liaise with HMRC on your behalf, help you submit the required documentation and ensure everything goes as smoothly as possible.

-We also offer a fee protection service, should you wish for extra peace of mind in the event of an enquiry.
+We also offer a tax investigation service should you wish for extra peace of mind in the event of an enquiry.

 Contact us on 020 8989 5147 for more information or start by visiting our web page here